MoonPoet/xaprb-src/content/blog/you-guys.md

 This makes an under-represented person feel like that man is less likely to be the ally they might need.
 This is especially true if there's context (such as the industry) that already subtly or not-so-subtly implies women don't belong.
 When a woman says "you guys" to such a group, women are far less likely to feel like they're being told they don't belong.
+There's no power differential between women and women, but there is between men and women.

 And there are lots of reasons women might say "you guys" that actually point back to the same problematic dynamics from a different angle.
 Echoing Caitie from above, for example, is Nicole's sentiment: